Self-care isn’t enough. Treat yourself with compassion, too

 NAIT counsellor offers advice for finding balance in life

-The idea of taking time to nurture our mental or physical health isn’t new, but it’s become an unavoidable obsession fuelled by pop culture and a steady stream of curated Instagram posts highlighting a day at the spa or that tasty new smoothie.
+The idea of taking time to nurture our mental or physical health isn’t new, but self-care has become an unavoidable obsession fuelled by pop culture and a steady stream of Instagram posts highlighting a day at the spa or that tasty new smoothie.
 It’s no wonder self-improvement has grown to become an $11-billion industry.

 But just because you’ve decided to take a yoga class or start journaling doesn’t mean you’re actually practising self-care.
-Many of us, it seems, are just going through the motions – checking off a box on the daily to-do list.
-But often the stress or anxiety we’re trying to cope with continues to linger.
+Many of us, it seems, are just going through the motions – but often the stress or anxiety we’re trying to cope with continues to linger.

 We’re our own worst critic.”